amirwo/first_app/README.md

-# Ruby on Rails Tutorial: first pplication
+# Ruby on Rails Tutorial: first application

-This is the first....
+This is the first RoR app
 [*Ruby on Rails Tutorial*](http://railstutorial.org/) by [Michael Hartl](http://michalehartl.com/)